Richard Schiff: Career

 Schiff initially studied directing.
 He directed several off-Broadway plays, including Antigone in 1983 with a just-graduated Angela Bassett.
 In the mid-1980s Schiff decided to try his hand at acting and landed several TV roles.
-He was seen by Steven Spielberg in an episode of the TV drama High Incident and was cast in The Lost World: Jurassic Park (1997) which led to being cast more frequently and eventually to the role as White House Communications Director Toby Ziegler in the television series The West Wing.
+He was seen by Steven Spielberg in an episode of the TV drama High Incident and was cast in The Lost World: Jurassic Park (1997) which led to being cast more frequently and eventually to the role of White House Communications Director Toby Ziegler in the television series The West Wing.
 Schiff became known for his reclusive and intense approach to his craft as well as his low-key delivery style.

-In 1995, Schiff portrayed a lawyer in Se7en.
+In the early 1990s, Schiff landed numerous small roles in a variety of films, including a Train Driver in Speed.
+In 1995, Schiff portrayed a lawyer defending the serial killer in Se7en.
 In 1996, he guest-starred on the TV series ER (Season 2, Episode 17), and appeared in NYPD Blue the following year.
 In 1996, he portrayed a corrupt probation officer in City Hall along with Al Pacino and John Cusack.
 Schiff portrayed a doctor alongside Eddie Murphy in the 1998 Dr. Dolittle remake.
 He also portrayed Col./Brig.
 Gen. Robert Laurel Smith in the 1998 HBO TV movie The Pentagon Wars, based on the real-life development of the US Army's Bradley Infantry Fighting Vehicle.
 The same year, Schiff appeared in the movie Deep Impact.
 Schiff appeared in one episode of Becker during its first season.
 In 2001, he acted in the movie What's the Worst That Could Happen? starring Martin Lawrence and Danny DeVito.
 He played the part of the tough lawyer Mr. Turner in I Am Sam opposite Sean Penn and Michelle Pfeiffer and co-starred in People I Know with Al Pacino.

 Schiff appeared in Ray as Jerry Wexler, shaving his beard for the role.
 After working on The West Wing for six seasons, Schiff chose to leave the series, fulfilling his contractual obligations by appearing in half of the final season's episodes.
 That same year, he starred alongside Peter Krause in Civic Duty.